This article was last updated on 30 May 2025.

 This opportunism-driven strategy is a profit-eater in consulting firms:

-The default mode is challenging for a consulting firm and imposes a self-imposed ceiling on growth and profitability.
+Selling capabilities is challenging for a consulting firm and creates a self-imposed ceiling on growth and profitability.

 Recommended reading: Consulting Growth Is Stalling – How Can You Respond?

-Here are just a few examples of the types of considerations that high-performing firms make when designing their business and subsequent success:
+Here are just a few examples of the types of considerations that high-performing firms make in their strategy development:

 Recommended reading: Building a Winning Consulting Value Proposition